-Houston (CBS HOUSTON) – Friday night the Houston Astros were locked into a pitching duel with the Boston Red Sox but end up on the losing end of a 2-1 final score.
+Houston (CBS HOUSTON) – Friday night the Houston Astros were locked into a pitching duel with the Boston Red Sox but ended up on the losing side of a 2-1 final score.

 Mike Fiers over the past month has been one of the better pitchers in all of baseball.
 Once on the outside looking in for a job in the starting rotation, Fiers has bounced back incredibly and been one of the more steady pitching hands as injuries continued to mount on the Astros staff.

 Against the Red Sox, Fiers once again stayed consistent for the Astros, providing the team with seven innings only allowing one earned run.

 Friday, Fiers run into his most trouble early.
 In the third inning, the Red Sox started to get going a little bit going, with two outs and runners on the corners Mitch Moreland singled to give them the 1-0 lead.
 Fiers would walk the next batter, before ending the inning with a ground out.

 “He did pitch himself out of that traffic in the inning that they score, but it’s a really good outing for Mike (Fiers),” manager A.J.
 Hinch said.
 “He continues to put really good starts and give us a chance to win.”

 In the last turn through the starting rotation, Fiers is the only Astros pitcher who’s been able to go seven innings.
 Over the past six starts (including Friday) the right-hander has a 2.25 ERA.